ShahidJamal1/Web-Development-MERN-/README.md

 In Lecture 16, I started building real-world mini projects to strengthen my JavaScript fundamentals.

+The first project is a Random Quote Generator, which dynamically displays a new quote each time a button is clicked.

 🧑‍💻 Tech Stack Used

 - HTML5